March 17, 2023 by Helena Lombard

-This intriguing cocktail is fruity, full-bodied, and pays homage to Japan’s whiskey history.
-The story goes that in 1853 commodore Matthew Perry arrived at Edo harbor on big black ships.
-But he didn’t arrive alone.
-He came with a few barrels of whiskey and presented the Emperor with America’s best tipple.
+This intriguing cocktail is fruity and full-bodied and pays homage to Japan’s whisky history.
+The story goes that in 1853 commodore Matthew Perry arrived at Edo harbour on big black ships.
+But he didn’t come alone.
+He arrived with a few barrels of whiskey and presented the Emperor with America’s best tipple.
 This was Japan’s first taste of whiskey, and two decades later, they started importing it into the country.
-Then, in the 1920s, they started making their own, and the rest is history.
+Then, in the 1920s, Japan began to make its own, and the rest is history.
 Cheers, Matt!

-Grand Marnier, Japanese whiskey, and yuzu juice combine to create an Asian-inspired Sidecar cocktail.
+Grand Marnier, Japanese whiskey and yuzu juice come together to create an Asian-inspired Sidecar cocktail.
 Cognac gets replaced with whiskey, and lemon juice is replaced with yuzu juice—but lime will do just fine.
 Shaken and strained into a chilled coupe, this bright cocktail will delight your guests.
 Best served icy cold, just before dinner.

 The Whiskey Smash came onto the cocktail scene yonks back, and this is a Japanese spin-off of the American classic.
-This muddled zesty drink is all lemon, which, by the way, you’ll be muddling straight in the glass, along with fresh mint and simple syrup.
-Add to that some Japanese whiskey, and if you want to spritz it up, add some sparkling water.
+This muddled zesty drink is all lemon, which you’ll be muddling straight in the glass, along with fresh mint and simple syrup.
+Add some Japanese whiskey, and if you want to spritz it up, add some sparkling water.

 Simple to make with smashing citrus notes, this refreshing drink can be served all summer long.
 And believe us, you’ll want to.